Belle Gunness: Deaths associated with Gunness

-Mads Sorenson and children
+Mads Sørensen and children

-Gunness married Mads Sorenson in 1884.
+Gunness married Mads Ditlev Anton Sørensen in 1884.
 The couple owned a candy store which later burned to the ground.
 Their home had also burned down, and both instances granted the couple insurance payouts.

-Two babies in Gunness' home died from inflammation of the large intestine, which can result from poisoning.
+Two babies in Gunness' home died from inflammation of the large intestine.
 Gunness had insured both of the children and collected a large insurance check after each death.
 Neighbors gossiped about the babies, since Gunness never appeared to be pregnant.

-Sorenson had purchased two life insurance policies.
+Sørensen had purchased two life insurance policies.
 On July 30, 1900, both policies were active at the same time, as one would expire that day and the other would enter into force.
-Sorenson died of cerebral hemorrhage that day.
+Sørensen died of cerebral hemorrhage that day.
 Gunness explained he had come home with a headache and she provided him with quinine powder for the pain; she later checked on him and he was dead.
 Gunness collected money from both the expiring life insurance policy, and the one that went into effect that day, making a total of $5,000.
 With the insurance money, she moved to La Porte, Indiana, and bought a pig farm.

 Peter Gunness

 Belle married Peter Gunness on April 1, 1902.
 The following week, while Peter was out of the house, his infant daughter died of unknown causes in Belle's care.
 Peter died eight months later due to a skull injury.
 Belle explained that Peter reached for something on a high shelf and a meat grinder fell on him, smashing his skull.
 The district coroner convened a coroner's jury, suspecting murder, but nothing came of the case.
 Belle collected $3,000 insurance money for Peter's death.

 Disappearances

 Gunness began placing marriage ads in Chicago newspapers in 1905.
 One of her ads was answered by a Wisconsin farmhand, Henry Gurholt.
 After travelling to La Porte, Gurholt wrote his family, saying that he liked the farm, was in good health, and requesting that they send him seed potatoes.
 When they failed to hear from him after that, the family contacted Gunness.
 She told them Gurholt had gone off with horse traders to Chicago.
 She kept his trunk and fur overcoat.
 John Moe of Minnesota answered Gunness's ad in 1906.
 After they had corresponded for several months, Moe travelled to La Porte and withdrew a large amount of cash.
 Although no one ever saw Moe again, a carpenter who did occasional work for Gunness observed that Moe's trunk remained in her house, along with more than a dozen others.